ARTICLE PROCESSING CHARGES

 Article categories

-Articles must have a conceptual and theoretical basis, clear objectives or hypotheses, and insights relevant to the analysis of wildlife and ecology that arrive beyond the study area and study type.
-Articles published in Wildlife and Ecology consist of research papers, reviews, and short notes.
+Articles must have a conceptual and theoretical basis, clear objectives or hypotheses, and insights relevant to the analysis of wildlife and ecology that extend beyond the study area and study type.
+Articles published in this journal consist of research papers, reviews, and short notes.
 Reviews can either be quantitative or qualitative.
-The article sends to email at editor.jwepak@gmail.com.
+The article is sent to the email editor.jwepak@gmail.com

 MANUSCRIPT